CodePushGo/website/src/content/blog/en/npm-scripts-for-capacitor-ota-updates-explained.md

 -   **Security Measures**: Ensures updates are distributed securely with end-to-end encryption.
 -   **Performance Monitoring**: Keeps track of update delivery speeds and success rates.

-These features highlight why Capgo stands out as a reliable tool for managing OTA updates.
+These features highlight why CodePushGo stands out as a reliable tool for managing OTA updates.

-### Capgo Benefits
+### CodePushGo Benefits

 With Microsoft CodePush shutting down in 2024, the OTA update landscape has shifted.
-Capgo has emerged as a dependable solution, having successfully delivered 23.5 million updates across 750 production apps [\[1\]](https://capgo.app/).
+CodePushGo has emerged as a dependable solution, having successfully delivered 23.5 million updates across 750 production apps [\[1\]](https://capgo.app/).

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" – Rodrigo Mantica [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" – Rodrigo Mantica [\[1\]](https://capgo.app/)

-Capgo's performance metrics speak for themselves:
+CodePushGo's performance metrics speak for themselves:

 | **Performance Indicator** | **Achievement** |
 | --- | --- |